 Benefit of Using Chapman Law Group:

 Through our passionate representation of the nurse’s interests, we expedited the process in Wayne County and had his charges removed from the site.
-After successfully completing the treatment and probation, the criminal charge will be dismissed and there will likely be no sanctions against the nurse’s professional license.
-Don’t let a potential conviction ruin your career and livelihood, call Chapman Law Group to help you get the results you need.
+After successfully completing the treatment and probation, the criminal charge will be dismissed, and there will likely be no sanctions against the nurse’s professional license.

 This information is a sample of our past results.
 Prospective clients may not obtain the same or similar results.
 Every case is different and each case must be evaluated and handled on its own merits.
 The circumstances of your case may differ from the results provided.
 The information provided has not been reviewed or approved by the State Bar.